-Six best fall drives to see colors near Summit County, Colorado (video)
+Top 6 drives to see fall foliage near Breckenridge, Colorado (video)

 The month of September is one of the best times of the year to visit the High Country when it comes to breathtaking views.
-An explosion of reds, oranges and yellows transforms the landscape into an artist's palette.
+An explosion of reds, oranges and yellows from the fall foliage transforms the landscape into an artist's palette.
 As locals know, the aspen leaves change suddenly and dramatically, and then in the same fashion, disappear.
 If you blink, you'll miss it.

 There are many places in and near Summit County for spectacular fall foliage viewing, and it just depends on whom you ask as to which one is the best.